 L'Dor V'Dor: Movie magic from generation to generation

 I've always loved movies and television.
-My dad enjoyed films in a very intellectual way, yet he guffawed with the rest of America while watching each and every episode of the "Carol Burnett Show."
-Although I was too young to understand what he was laughing at, I wanted to enjoy something as much as he did in those 30 minute segments.
-And whereas my Grandpa Dave was a fan of Westerns - not quite my gig - there wasn't a movie Grandma Bert didn't adore.
-At 85 years old she continued to defend BLAZING SADDLES as the best movie evah...Yes, really.
+My dad enjoyed films in a very intellectual way, although I clearly remember his hysterical laughter - along with the rest of America - while watching each and every episode of the "Carol Burnett Show."
+I was too young to understand what he was laughing at, I longed to know what it felt like to enjoy something as much as he did in those 30 minutes.
+The earlier generation loved their movies, too, especially my grandparents.
+Whereas Grandpa Dave was a fan of Westerns (not quite my speed) there wasn't a movie Grandma Bert didn't adore just for being a motion picture.
+And at 85 years old, she continued to defend BLAZING SADDLES as the best movie of all time...Yes, really.

 For me, playing roles in Matt's films requires a distancing between being an actor in a writer/director's film vs. the mother of the son who wrote it.
 This photo was taken in the pre-filming of one of his projects with my role as a mother during the "Shabbat" or Jewish Sabbath meal.
 In the foreground are the candlesticks my great-grandmother received on her wedding day, which are the only items she was able to hide and take with her when escaping the Russian Pogroms.
 It's quite humbling to be cast in my son's film, especially one that highlights our family's Jewish tradition with him as the fifth generation to light these same candlesticks.
 Although it required his mom to not play his mom, it is symbolic of the role I have gratefully accepted throughout Matthew's life: the mom present during the light, the dark and the in-betweens of it all.